Mousers/mousetrap/README.md

 * Python-Xlib 0.12+

 ## Install Dependencies for Fedora21, Python3, OpenCV3
-Uses script install_dependencies_fedora21_python3_opencv3.bash
+Uses script bin/install_dependencies_fedora21_python3_opencv3.bash
 to install the mousetrap dependencies for Fedora21, Python3 and OpenCV3.
 * Using terminal, navigate to the mousetrap folder.
 * Enter the following command in the terminal:
   ./bin/install_dependencies_fedora21_python3_opencv3.bash
-* This will begin the installation process of the dependencies.
-Let this run until it finishes
+* This will begin the installation process of the dependencies:
+  *     Installation of Python, gnome common and python setup-tools
+  *     Installs Numpy
+  *     Installs Python library x-lib
+  *     Installs openCV 3
+* Let Script run through until finished.

 ## Download